 Challenged Youth Sports believes in positive learning experiences for all children through recreational sports.
 It is recognized as a 501(c)3 non-profit organization.
 The website is www.challengedyouthsports.org

-Continuing our involvement, on March 28, 2011 SFERRA sponsored the Women’s History Month Salute to Female Wounded Warriors event, held at Fort Bragg, North Carolina.
-The need here was identified by the Department of Social Work, as their conversations with wounded female warriors revealed a common thread: they wanted to feel “like normal women” again.
-SFERRA presented 160 wounded women veterans with embroidered canvas bags stuffed with a lovely cotton throw, a pair of slippers, and a cotton robe embellished with a patriotic emblem.
+SFERRA proudly sponsored and participated in a March 28, 2011 event at Fort Bragg North Carolina, the Women’s History Month Salute to Female Wounded Warriors.
+The need was identified by the Department of Social Work through conversations with female wounded warriors to feel “like normal women” again.
+SFERRA supplied 160 embroidered canvas bags that contained a patriotically embroidered cotton robe, a pair of slippers and a beautiful cotton throw.

 At SFERRA, we celebrate life.
 And we do what we can to support organizations that are working to save lives.
 That’s why we support Susan G. Komen for the Cure, the global leader of the breast cancer movement.
 As the world’s largest source of nonprofit funds dedicated to the fight against breast cancer, this organization has invested more than $1.9 billion since its inception in 1982.
 It’s also the world’s largest grassroots network of breast cancer survivors and activists–essentially millions working together for quality care, empowered people, well-funded research and awareness.